Daniel-Brai/Daniel-Brai/README.md

-# Bio
+# My Bio

 - 👋 Hi, I’m Daniel Brai
 - 👀 I’m interested in Full-Stack Web Development and Immersive Technologies...
-- 🌱 I’m currently learning Front-end development using Angular, Back-end development using Javascript and Ruby on Rails
+- 🌱 I’m currently learning Front-end development using Angular, Back-end development using Javascript, Data Analytics using Python and Ruby on Rails.
-- 💞️ I’m looking to collaborate on Full-stack app development and Back-End Engineering involving SaSS...
+- 💞️ I’m looking to collaborate on Full-stack app development and Back-End Engineering involving SaSS.
-- 📫 You can out to reach me on github, or [linkedin](https://www.linkedin.com/in/daniel-brai-12baa21a3/)
+- 📫 You can out to reach me on github, or [linkedin](https://www.linkedin.com/in/daniel-brai-12baa21a3/).
 <!--
 **Daniel-Brai/Daniel-Brai** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.